 A cuckoo clock marks the day’s hours with the cuckoo bird’s call.
 The movement of a cuckoo clock is powered by weights suspended from a chain.
 The chains wrap around a chain gear, which drives the clock’s internal gears.

 These rural clockmakers would stock up on supplies for the winter months, load them onto a cart, and have “clock carriers” take them to local markets in Germany, France, Italy, and other nearby countries.
-Since that time, these watches have consistently been a top pick for many people’s homes all around the world.
+Since then, these watches have been a top pick for many people’s homes worldwide.

-The mechanical cuckoo bird makes its way out of a small opening to mark each hour on a system made of wooden gears and weights.
+The mechanical cuckoo bird makes its way out of a small opening to mark each hour on a wooden gears and weights system.
 When the hands of the clock strike the hours, it makes a sound similar to a cuckoo bird.

 Cuckoo Clock Identification